AAFC-Bioinfo-AAC/template-repository/README.md

 ## License

-> 👉 REQUIRED section: Provide license information below and select LICENSE file, changing from the default MIT included here where required.
+> 👉 REQUIRED: Provide license information below and select LICENSE file, changing from the default MIT included here where required.
 Add copyright statement in License file and here too for visibility.

 This project is distributed under the MIT License.
 See [LICENSE](LICENSE) file for details, or visit [LicenseHub](https://licensehub.org/en) for a plain language summary.